-In general, the activities of a landowner or developer within a utility district, such as the District, include purchasing land within the future district, petitioning for creation of the district, designing the development, defining a marketing program, planning building schedules, securing necessary governmental approvals and permits for development, arranging for the construction of roads and the installation of utilities

-(including, in some cases, water, sewer, and drainage facilities) pursuant to the rules of the TCEQ, and selling improved lots or commercial reserves to builders, other developers or third parties.
-Ordinarily, the Developer pays one hundred percent (100%) of the costs of paving and amenity design and construction while the utility district finances the costs of the water supply and distribution, wastewater collection and drainage facilities.
-While a landowner or developer is required by the TCEQ to pave streets and pay for its allocable portion of the costs of utilities to be financed by the district through a specific bond issue, if any, a developer is generally under no obligation to a district to undertake development activities with respect to other property it owns within a district.
-Furthermore, there is no restriction on a developer's right to sell any or all of the land which the developer owns within a district.
-In addition, the developer is ordinarily the major taxpayer within the district during the early stages of development.
-The relative success or failure of the developer to perform such activities in development of the property within the utility district may have a profound effect on the security for the bonds issued by a district.
+In general, the activities of a landowner or developers within a utility district, such as the District, include purchasing land within the future district, petitioning for creation of the district, designing the development, defining a marketing program, planning building schedules, securing necessary governmental approvals and permits for development, arranging for the construction of roads and the installation of utilities (including, in some cases, water, sewer, and drainage facilities) pursuant to the rules of the TCEQ, and selling improved lots or commercial reserves to builders, other Developers or first parties.
+Ordinarily, the Developers pays one hundred percent (100%) of the costs of paving and amenity design and construction while the utility district finances the costs of the water supply and distribution, wastewater collection and drainage facilities.
+While a landowner or developers are required by the TCEQ to pave streets and pay for its allocable portion of the costs of utilities to be financed by the district through a specific bond issue, if any, developers are generally under no obligation to a district to undertake development activities with respect to other property it owns within a district.
+Furthermore, there is no restriction on a developers' right to sell any or all of the land which the developers own within a district.
+In addition, the developers are ordinarily the major taxpayer within the district during the early stages of development.
+The relative success or failure of the developers to perform such activities in development of the property within the utility district may have a profound effect on the security for the bonds issued by a district.

-Description of the Developer
+Description of the Developers